 After terrorists flew airliners into the Twin Towers of the World Trade Center on September 11, 2001, killing more than 3,000 people, many producers of the entertainment media we hold dear realized some changes needed to be made.
 Here are some of the movies, TV shows and video games that were changed in some way to reflect post-9/11 reality.

-for the first big-screen version of the webslinger saw him snare a helicopter between the two towers of the World Trade Center.
+An early trailer for the first big-screen version of the webslinger saw him snare a helicopter between the two towers of the World Trade Center.
 That trailer was pulled.
 The WTC was scrubbed from the finished film, and a lingering shot of Spidey hanging off a flagpole next to a waving American flag was added.

 "Sex and the City"

 The fourth season, set to air beginning January 2002, contained numerous shots of the World Trade Center, all of which were removed.
 The shot of the towers in the show's opening credits was also swapped for a shot of the Empire State Building.
 A snow globe containing the towers was left in, however.

 "Lilo & Stitch"

 The Disney animated film originally saw Stitch flying a 747 airliner, weaving in and out of a cityscape haphazardly.
 This sequence was changed so that Stitch flew a spaceship, with the buildings turned into mountains.